kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 Locking
 =======

-To avoid concurent flow updates viewflow can use short-time pessimistic :doc:`locking <viewflow_core_locking>` on a process instance.
-Entire view and handler's code is exucuted under lock.
-For the background jobs, lock asqured only at the start and at the end of a job.
+To avoid concurrent flow updates viewflow can use short-time pessimistic :doc:`locking <viewflow_core_locks>` on a process instance.
+Entire view and handler's code is executed under lock.
+For the background jobs, lock acquired only at the start and at the end of a job.

 Locking is not enabled by default.
 You need to choose proper lock